Showing posts with label SRI LANKA. Show all posts

 Puttalam – Roadside Hotel - 105 km

-The road was dotted with numerous colourful fruit stalls, convenient for a refreshing drink and seeking relief from the sweltering heat.
+The road was dotted with numerous colourful fruit stalls, convenient for a refreshing drink and for seeking relief from the sweltering heat.
 Preparing these drinks was fascinating to watch.
 First, the orange or lime was cut in half, and the juice was squeezed into a glass.
 Then, a pinch of salt, water and crushed ice was added.
 Next, like world-class cocktail waiters, the vendor mixed the ingredients in a plastic jug, switching the drink from the glass to the plastic jar.
-Finally, they threw the juice from glass to pitcher quickly and precisely, catching it neatly a good metre away.
+Finally, they threw the juice from the glass to the pitcher quickly and precisely, catching it neatly a good metre away.

 The day’s distance was slightly further than foreseen, not that it made any difference, as I had no intention of going all the way to Colombo.
-A hundred kilometres down the drag, the rain came bucketing down and I cycled to the nearest hotel.
+A hundred kilometres down the drag, the rain came bucketing down, and I cycled to the nearest hotel.

 Roadside hotel - Colombo - 50 km

-The next morning, the bicycle was packed and the panniers rearranged to fit into one large bag.
+The next morning, the bicycle was packed, and the panniers rearranged to fit into one large bag.
 A trip to the hairdresser made me look almost normal.

 Colombo, Sri Lanka – Bangkok, Thailand

-With a flight to Bangkok booked, I arranged a taxi and a few hours later my flight touched down in Bangkok.
+With a flight to Bangkok booked, I arranged a taxi and a few hours later, my flight touched down in Bangkok.
 I found the area precisely as I remembered it from a few years ago.
-I headed straight to ‘Backpackerville’ where one could stroll the streets and buy deep-fried scorpions on a stick amidst colourful and ornate temples.
+I headed straight to ‘Backpackerville ’, where one could stroll the streets and buy deep-fried scorpions on a stick amidst colourful and ornate temples.